joinpursuit/Pursuit-Core-Web/fundamentals/loops/README.md

 ```

 * Ex 1.
 Write a `while` loop that logs all the even numbers between 0 and 100.
+  > Bonus: Can you do it while only incrementing num by one each time?
   > **Hint**: Can the `%` operator help you here?

   <details>